oroinc/documentation/book/jobs.rst

     executed at the desired times (see :ref:`How Does it Work <sidebar-cron-work>` for some insights into the actual process).

-If the daemon process that executes the queued jobs is not running, it will be started automatically by the ``oro:cron`` command, but you can also :ref:`start it manually <job-daemon-start>`.

 .. _sidebar-cron-work:

 .. sidebar:: How Does it Work?

-    When executed, the ``oro:cron`` command is the entry point for all cron commands (:ref:`built-in commands <built-in-cron-commands>` as well as :ref:`self-created commands <create-cron-command>`).
-It scans for all commands from the ``oro:cron`` namespace that implement the :class:`Oro\\Bundle\\CronBundle\\Command\\CronCommandInterface`.
+    There're two commands to set up the cron tasks shedule.
+The command ``oro:cron:definitions:load`` scans for all commands from the ``oro:cron`` namespace that implement the
+    :class:`Oro\\Bundle\\CronBundle\\Command\\CronCommandInterface`.
 For each
     found command, a new :class:`Oro\\Bundle\\CronBundle\\Entity\\Schedule`
-    entry is created and registered at the cron :class:`Oro\\Bundle\\CronBundle\\Job\\Daemon`.
-The ``Daemon`` is a background
+    entry is created and saved to the db.
+This command runs on install and update.
-    process that manages :ref:`a queue <job-queues>` of all open jobs and ensures that each job is executed at the appropriate times.
+    It can also be run manually if some cron commands or command definitions are changed.

+    The seconf command is ``oro:cron``.
+It takes all schedules from the db (created by ``oro:cron:definitions:load`` command) and adds the commands that is due to the Message Queue.
+It should run every minute.

 .. _create-cron-command:

 Creating the Command
 ~~~~~~~~~~~~~~~~~~~~

-The ``oro:cron`` command will automatically execute all registered commands
+The ``oro:cron`` command will automatically execute all commands previously
+loaded with ``oro:cron:definitions:load`` command.
+The command loads commands
 that implement the ``CronCommandInterface`` if they are registered in the
 ``oro:cron`` namespace.
 Implementing the ``CronCommandInterface`` requires
-you to implement one method -
+you to implement two methods -
 :method:`Oro\\Bundle\\CronBundle\\Command\\CronCommandInterface::getDefaultDefinition`.
 It returns the `crontab compatible`_ description of when the command should
 be executed.
 For example, if a command should be run every day five minutes
 after midnight, the appropriate value is ``5 0 * * *``.
 Your command will
 then look like this:
+:method:`Oro\\Bundle\\CronBundle\\Command\\CronCommandInterface::isCronEnabled`.
+It checks some pre-conditions and returns true or false.
+If it returns false the
+command will not be added to the Message Queue.
+For example for the integrations
+sync command it can check that there're more than 0 active integrations.

 .. code-block:: php
     :linenos: